EmbeddedPi/mineTwit/README.md

-piTwit
+mineTwit
 =====================

-A twitter notification service for RaspberryPi based minecraft servers based on a Bukkit plugin.
+A twitter notification service for minecraft servers based on a Bukkit plugin.
+Can be used on both raspberryPi and PC based servers.
+Tested with Glowstone and Spigot.

 Notes